graeter-group/grappa/README.md

 ## Pretrained Models

-Pretrained models can be obtained by using `grappa.utils.run_utils.model_from_tag` with a tag (e.g.`latest`) that will point to a url that points to a version-dependent release file, from which model weights are downloaded.
+Pretrained models can be obtained by using `grappa.utils.run_utils.model_from_tag` with a tag (e.g. `latest`) that will point to a url that points to a version-dependent release file, from which model weights are downloaded.
 An example can be found at `examples/usage/openmm_wrapper.py`.
+For full reproducibility, one can also obtain the model weights toghether with the respective partition of the dataset and the configuration file used for training by `grappa.utils.run_utils.model_dict_from_tag`, which returns a dictionary oth the keys `{'state_dict', 'config', 'split_names'}`.

 ## Datasets

 Datasets of dgl graphs representing molecules can be obtained by using the `grappa.data.Dataset.from_tag` constructor.
 An example can be found at `examples/usage/evaluation.py`.
 Available tags are listed in the documentation of the Dataset class.

 To re-create the benchmark experiment, also the splitting into train/val/test sets is needed.
-This can be done by running `dataset_creation/get_espaloma_split/save_split.py` has to be run.
-This will create a file `espaloma_split.json` that contains lists of smilestrings for each of the sub-datasets.
+This can be done by running `dataset_creation/get_espaloma_split/save_split.py`, which will create a file `espaloma_split.json` that contains lists of smilestrings for each of the sub-datasets.
 These are used to classify molecules as being train/val/test molecules upon loading the dataset in the train scripts from `experiments/benchmark`.